IgorLadnik/NodeProcessorCommands/README.md

 # Known Issues

 <p>
-Currently multiple remote commands can not be called using command template with asterisk "*" due to lack of file server support.
+Currently multiple remote commands can not be called using command name template with asterisk "*" due to lack of file server support.
 </p>